Checklist For When Moving To Spain

 - Pack and Declutter: (1-3 months before moving day) As every inch on a removal truck will cost you money, it is wise to go through all of your belongings and throw out any items that you will no longer be needing.
 Be ruthless, as removal costs are not cheap and you could save yourself quite a bit of money in the process.

 - Medical Care: (1-3 months before moving day) Last, but by no means least you’ll need to consider how you’re going to get medical assistance (should you need it) once you’ve moved to Spain.
 You must at least have an EHIC card (European Health Insurance Card), which you can obtain from the NHS in the UK.
 This entitles you to free emergency medical care in a participating EU country such as Spain, but is no longer valid once you are a full time resident.
 Be warned though, Spain has recently announced budget cuts to the tune of 20 Billion Euro’s which will hit medical care and education.
 They have also indicated that foreigners may lose their right to any form of medical treatment in Spain.
 This is why it is so important to make sure that you have private health insurance cover in place when living here.
 We at Health Plan Spain have a number of policies on offer to fit your personal circumstances and budgets.
-See a list of our policies here or get a health insurance quote.
+See a list of our policies here

 - Check Passports: (1-3 months before moving day) Although you can renew your UK passport while living in Spain, you may want to check that it has not expired prior to your departure.
 We wouldn't want you to miss that flight now would we?